 - Zolpidem extended-release tablets Consumer Information (Wolters Kluwer)

-- Zolpidem oral spray Consumer Information (Wolters Kluwer)
+- Zolpidem spray Consumer Information (Wolters Kluwer)

 - Zolpidem Consumer Information (Cerner Multum)

 - Zolpidem Oral, Oromucosal Advanced Consumer Information (Micromedex®)